KarlaLG91/mk-cn.MOPS/README.md

  * Output data

-Files in .csv format including the levels of copy number found for each region.
+Files in .csv format including the levels of copy number found for each region for all samples.

  ````
 NOTE:  At least 6 samples are recommended for proper parameter estimation.
 [3]
 ````

+#### 001b-mk-cnMOPS_singlesample

+**Data formats:**

+* Input data

+ -Sorted by genome coordinate BAM files

+ -BED file for target baits.

+ * Output data

+Files in .csv format including the levels of copy number found for each region for every sample.

 ### Software dependencies: